UnlyEd/github-action-store-variable/README.md

 - **Do NOT use `@latest` for production**, ever.
 While only "supposed-to-be-stable" versions will be tagged as `@latest`, it could harbor bugs nonetheless.
-- You can use auto-upgrading major version, such as `@v1`, but this is not a best practice, see our explanations below.
+- You can use auto-upgrading major version, such as `@v1` or `@v1.2`, but this is not always the best practice, see our explanations below.

-### Special tags and production-grade apps best practices
+### Special tags and best practices for production-grade apps

 Here are a few useful options you can use to pin a more-or-less specific version of our GitHub Action, alongside some " production-grade" best practices.